peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public PeterO.ExtendedDecimal RemainderNaturalScale(
         PeterO.ExtendedDecimal divisor);

-Calculates the remainder of a number by the formula this - ((this / divisor) * divisor).
+Calculates the remainder of a number by the formula "this" - (("this" / "divisor") * "divisor").
 This is meant to be similar to the remainder operation in Java's BigDecimal.

 <b>Parameters:</b>